 TERRAIN/ROUTE: Most of the time is spent with your family along the beaches and shorelines of the Apostle Islands National Lake Shore.
 We have several activities to choose from, each revealing a different dimension of this beautiful area.

-TYPE OF TRAVEL/DISTANCE: You will stay at Wilderness Inquiry’s Little Sand Bay Base Camp and take day trips from there.
-An average day’s activities consist of paddling a Voyageur canoe or sea kayak, hiking, and exploring the area.
-The 24-foot Voyageur canoes hold 6-10 paddlers and or our large stable kayaks hold 2-3 people.
+ACTIVITIES ON YOUR TRIP: You will stay at Wilderness Inquiry’s Little Sand Bay Base Camp and take day trips from there.
+An average day’s activities consist of paddling a North canoe or sea kayak, hiking, and exploring the area.
+The North canoes hold 6-10 paddlers and or our large stable kayaks hold 2-3 people.
 This trip is open to families with kids of all ages; however it is recommended for kids age 5 and older.
 Outings typically consist of 2-5 hours, depending on weather conditions.

 MEALS: Your family will enjoy preparing meals together in our rustic base camp kitchens using fresh, healthy ingredients for bountiful dishes.
 Rise to the smell of freshly brewed coffee to enjoy with your breakfast of eggs, oatmeal, or granola.
 We’ll pack picnic lunches with plenty of snacks before heading off to explore.
 In the evening, we’ll prepare dinners as a group and enjoy s’mores over the campfire.
 If you have special dietary restrictions, be sure to list them on your registration.